willemw12/mythcli/README.md

 mythcli
 =======

-Mythcli is a partially implemented command-line interface of the MytTV Services API.
+Mythcli is a partially implemented command-line interface of the MythTV Services API.

 Features